0chain/0chain/local/run_environment.md

 sharder --keys_file config/b0snode1_keys.txt
 ```

-The other configuration files will refer to a node by the is as defined
+The other configuration files will refer to a node by the `id` is as defined
 by its keys_file.
 For information purposes links between each id, public key
 and private key triplet is given in `docker.local\config\magicBlock_5_miners_1_sharder.yaml`
 and `docker.local\config\magicBlock_3_miners_3_sharder.yaml`.